Family files lawsuit after police fatally shot New Mexico man while at wrong address - KVIA

 Associated Press

 ALBUQUERQUE, N.M.
-(AP) — The family of a man shot and killed by police in northwestern New Mexico after they responded to the wrong address is suing the city of Farmington and three officers.
+(AP) — The family of a man shot and killed by police in New Mexico after they responded to the wrong address is suing the city and three officers.

-The lawsuit filed Friday in U.S. District Court alleges Robert Dotson and his family were deprived of their civil rights when the officers mistakenly showed up at their home the night of April 5.
+The lawsuit filed Friday in U.S. District Court alleges Robert Dotson and his family were deprived of their civil rights when the officers in the northwestern New Mexico city of Farmington mistakenly showed up at their home the night of April 5.
 The officers responded to the wrong address after getting a domestic violence call from a home across the street.

 The lawsuit contends the officers acted unreasonably that night and created a risk for Dotson and his family.
 The 52-year-old and his wife were upstairs when they heard what they believed was a knock.
 Dotson put his robe on, went downstairs and grabbed his handgun from the top of the refrigerator, given the hour and not knowing what he would find, the lawsuit states.